siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Rally/overview.md

 ### Compatibility

-The IBM UrbanCode Deploy automation plug-in for Rally works with Rally Community, Enterprise, and Unlimited versions.
+The IBM DevOps Deploy automation plug-in for Rally works with Rally Community, Enterprise, and Unlimited versions.

-This plug-in requires version 6.0 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0 or later of IBM DevOps Deploy.

-This plug-in runs on all operating systems that IBM UrbanCode Deploy supports.
+This plug-in runs on all operating systems that IBM DevOps Deploy supports.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode products").
+See [Installing plug-ins in DevOps products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps products").

 ### History